 RAN4 would also like to ask RAN2 for feedback on the following issues:

 For feature 2-8, is there any impact to the RAN2 design/signaling if this feature is not applicable?
+Please note that the Tx output power capabilities of wide area IAB-MT and local area IAB-MT are declared differently.different based on declaration basis.

-For feature 1-3, RAN4’s understanding is that the IAB-MT needs to understand at least one of the NS values advertised by the parent gNB in order to perform initial access and not bar the cell.
-If this is indeed the case, RAN4 would like to ask RAN2 if the initial access procedure can be modified such that the IAB-MT can ignore the advertised NS values.
-Because the IAB-MT is not mobile, the regulatory requirements imposed by the advertised NS values would be already known by the IAB-MT, and hence, the NS signaling is not needed.
+For feature 1-3 2-12, RAN4’s understanding is that the IAB-MT UE needs to understand at least one of the NS values advertised by the parent gNB in order to perform initial access and not bar the cell.
+If this is indeed the case, RAN4 would like to ask RAN2 if the initial access procedure can be modified for IAB-MT such that the IAB-MT can ignore the advertised NS values.
+Because the IAB-MT is fixednot physically mobile in Rel-16, the regulatory requirements imposed by the advertised NS values would be already known by the IAB-MT, and hence, the NS signaling is not needed.
+RAN4 also thinks IAB-MT may ignore the P-max for the commercial UE considering the different deployment scenarios.

 2 Actions